leetcode-python-java/leetcode-python-java/README.md

   end
 end
 ```
-A rack server need to start with an App.
-The App should have a `call` method.
+A rack server need to start with an `App` object.
+The `App` object should have a `call` method.

 `config.ru` is the conventional entry file for rack app.
-So let's view it.
+So let's look at it.
 ```ruby
 # ./config.ru
 require_relative 'config/environment'